 We only mill flour to support local shops and businesses so do not sell flour from the mill or online.
 A list of shops selling our flour can be found on the contact page.

-The milling wheat we use is currently supplied by Bartholomew’s of Chichester and is usually from in West Sussex or Hampshire.
-Typical varieties are Crusoe and Zyatt, both Group 1 with high protein and particularly suited to bread making.
-The 2020 harvest was relatively poor yielding less protein-rich wheat.
-However the Hagberg number was high (needed for good bread-making).
+The milling wheat we use is currently supplied by Chichester Grain and is grown in West Sussex.
+Typical varieties are Crusoe, Skyfall and Zyatt, all Group 1 with high protein and particularly suited to bread-making.

 Our flour does not contain any additives.

 To produce our White Bread Flour we take the finely ground wholemeal and sieve out most of the bran using a water-powered flour dresser (see the restoration pages for pictures of this very elderly machine).